AliakbarSu/AliakbarSu.github.io.ableyMap/README.md

 - Footer section displays the copyright details
 - The Map view has different layers that you can switch between
 - You can toggle on and off the feature layer on the map
+- The user sees a loading message when the map is still loading

 ## Challenges